dadrake3/facenet/README.md

 - Homebrew

 ## ToDO
+0) Add client launch daemons for login and for screen savor dismiss
-1) Add support for multiple users.
+1) Add support for auto filling password while logged in
 2) Create a build script.
+3) Add support for multiple users.

-3) Add webcam overlay to login screen.
+4) Add web cam overlay to login screen.